A comprehensive analysis of Looker, its strengths and weaknesses.

 Looker is unique among the popular business intelligence (BI) tools for its innovative approach to data modeling and exploration.
 In this post we're going to do a high-level review and analysis of Looker, what it does, and what it strengths and weaknesses are.

-This post is meant for teams and companies who are looking into evaluating Looker among others as their BI tools.
+This post is meant for teams and companies who are looking into evaluating Looker among others as their BI/data analytics tools.

 Looker works best for experienced data teams that appreciate its unique approach to data modeling and have the need for allowing everyone in the organization to slice and dice data on their own.
 It also requires an existing data warehouse, which is preferable for data teams that have already set up their own.

 - Best Looker Alternatives For Growing Data Teams

 - Looker vs Holistics: Comparision, Pricing and Feature

 |Data Modeling||Good/Great||Sophisticated data modeling with its own proprietary language LookML|

 |Data Blending||Weak/Medium||Minimal data blending with Merged Results feature|

 |Access control and permission management||Great||Flexible and sophisticated access control but quite complex with high learning curve|